hslmith/vpc-ta-lab-202208/README.md

 ## Enable packet forwarding on CENTOS 7
-login as root using the ssh you added to the portal above and issue the following command
+login as root using the ssh key you added to the portal above and issue the following command
 ~~~
 sysctl -w net.ipv4.ip_forward=1
 ~~~